 BBCO does not advocate for any specific policy solutions for any of the policy areas which we’re exploring.
 Rather, BBCO convenes politically-balanced panels of subject-matter experts to discern the facts about a given policy challenge, defines a range of potential policy options to address that challenge, and then engages citizens in a constructive conversation to evaluate the merits of those different policy options.
 By giving control of the outcome to those whom we engage in the conversation, BBCO gives ownership of the policy challenge – and responsibility for identifying an appropriate solution to that challenge – to the people.

 What We’ve Done

-- Election System: Reinstate a Presidential Primary in Colorado to encourage more participation in the Primary election.
+- Election System (2016): Reinstate a Presidential Primary in Colorado to encourage more participation in the Primary election.

-- Election System: Create a “semi-open” Primary election in order to make it easier for unaffiliated voters (the largest and fastest-growing block of voters in Colorado) to participate.
+- Election System (2016): Create a “semi-open” Primary election in order to make it easier for unaffiliated voters (the largest and fastest-growing block of voters in Colorado) to participate.

-A fourth BBCO recommendation was later adopted by the Colorado legislature in 2017.
+A fifth BBCO recommendation was adopted by the Colorado legislature.

-- Fiscal Policy: Remove from the TABOR revenue limit the Hospital Provider Fee revenue which provides additional state funding for Colorado’s expanded Medicaid population, thus avoiding reductions in key state investments like higher education.
+- Fiscal Policy (2017): Remove from the TABOR revenue limit the Hospital Provider Fee revenue which provides additional state funding for Colorado’s expanded Medicaid population, thus avoiding reductions in key state investments like higher education.